Investigating Generalization Behaviours of Generative Flow Networks: Introduction

 where for terminal (leaf) states, $F(s)=R(s)$ by construction.
 If the above equation is satisfied, then starting at $s_0$ and sampling from $P_F$ guarantees to reach a leaf state $s_t\equiv x$ with probability $p(x)\propto R(x), x \in \gX$.
 We use $\gX$ to denote the set of terminal (leaf) states.
 Note that it may be useful to think of $P_F$ and $P_B$ as representing fractions of flows going forward and backward through the (DAG) network.
 It may also be useful to think of the flow going through edges: $F(s\to s')=F(s)P_F(s'|s)$.

 The so-called \emph{balance condition} in \hyperref[eq:subtb]{(\ref{eq:subtb})} leads to a variety of learning objectives.
-In this work we primarily use the Sub-trajectory Balance (specifically SubTB(1)) introduced by \citet{madan2022learning}, which takes the above conditions, parameterizes the $\log$ flow and logits of policies, taking the squared error over all possible subtrajectories:
+In this work we primarily use the Sub-trajectory Balance (specifically SubTB(1)) introduced by \citet{madan2022learning} and often considered standard, which takes the above conditions, parameterizes the $\log$ flow and logits of policies, taking the squared error over all possible subtrajectories of $\tau=(s_0,...,s_T)$:

 We note that trajectory balance (TB) is a special case of the above, where only $n=0$ and $m=T$ are used.
-We also note from (\ref{eq:subtb}) that $P_F(s'|s) = P_B(s|s') F(s') / F(s) \propto F(s')$, and note that $F(s)$ is upper bounded (when $P_B$ of all its descendant edges is 1) by the sum of the rewards of all its descendant leaves.
+We also note that $F(s)$ is upper bounded (when $P_B$ of all its descendant edges is 1) by the sum of the rewards of all its descendant leaves.
 For a complete overview of GFlowNets, we refer readers to \citet{bengio2023gflownet}.
+We define terms that we want to make as least ambiguous as possible in \S\ref{ap:vocab}.